glowinthedark/acw/docs/acw30.md

 The drop in mood came as soon as he asked the first question.

-So I instructed him to ask: ï¿½What happens when I ask you a question - pause - does it remind you of something?ï¿½
+So I instructed him to ask: “What happens when I ask you a question - pause - does it remind you of something?”

-He did that, the clients answer: ï¿½ Well yes. my mother always asked me a question and as I went answer it she would say ï¿½I donï¿½t want to know about it!ï¿½ and storm off.ï¿½
+He did that, the clients answer: “Well yes. my mother always asked me a question and as I went answer it she would say “I don’t want to know about it!” and storm off.”

 So I had the processor run: